nomemory/mockneat-site/tutorial.md

   nav: "tutorial"
 ---

-This tutorial is intended to describe the ways of working and the most important features of **mockneat**.
+This tutorial is intended to describe the ways of working, and the most important features of **mockneat**.

 It's not a long read, and it should take less than a few hours.
 I would also suggest running the examples as you go.